Ali al-Hadi ibn Nizar: Al-Hadi the Concealed Imam (الهادي الإمام المستور)

 There are many narrations about the detention of Imam Nizar or his murder.
-One of them mentioned by Hafiz Abru states, "Only one of al-Nizar’s sons was arrested with him, and the other son disappeared in Alexandria, who was neither arrested nor recognized."
+One of them mentioned by Hafiz Abru states, "Only one of al-Nizar’s sons was arrested with him, and the other son disappeared in Alexandria, who was neither arrested nor recognised."
 This seems an erroneous account, as the arrested sons were Abu Abdullah al-Hasan and Abu Abdullah al-Hussain, who were prominent faces in the Fatimid court.
 Under concealment, the third son was Imam Ali al-Hadi, who had managed to escape from Alexandria.